jjacobson01/Project-2---Multithreaded-calculator/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?

+I believe the only important data structure would be our array, buffer.
+It is what holds our expression and if the array isn't fully synced properly then our output will be incorrect.
+Our functions will not be able to impelement their operators correctly if the array is in shambles, so protection is as must.

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?

+Busy-wait is a bad practice that should not be used.
+If used in critical section then system resources will be wasted including the possibility of system failures to occur, it could help in quickly swapping processes once the first is complete, but the waste of cpu cycles and possiblity of system failure isn't worth it.
+The purpose of sched_yield is to yield the current running process if one in the queu is the same or higher priority.
+Sched_yield()'s purpose is to control which process goes in the running state based on highest priority.
+With Busy-wait inside the loop of sched_yield() it may prove to be profitable by enhancing the speed times of swapping out processes if the process is complete before sched_yield is called.
+But if the process takes a while to complete is use of resources then using a busy-wait will  still cause excessive use of cpu cycles.

 Q5: Why is it sometimes necessary to use the non-blocking pthread_mutex_trylock() instead of the blocking pthread_mutex_lock()?
 Think for example of a program that needs to acquire multiple mutexes at the same time.

+pthread_mutex_trylock() is necessary if you want to acquire ownership of a mutex without blocking it.
+Threads share it's information with it's peer threads, but if a thread becomes blocked than all peer threads become blocked too.
+With pthread_mutex_trylock() this will allow peer threads to still continue and share information since the mutex isn't blocked if it's currently locked.
+Upside to using pthread_mutex_trylock() if needing multiple mutexes is it won't cause a deadlock by blocking a resource that another thread needs.

 Step 4: Accounting